 Googlegogol: Stories from the Database of Russian Literature, Inc. (Ogee Zakamora Publications, 2016).

 The Tale of the Bastard Feverfew, a novel (Ogee Zakamora Publications, 2015).

-Own: The Sad and Like-Wike Weepy Tale of Wittle Elkie Selph (Ogee Zakamora Publications, 2015).
+Own: The Sad and Like-Wike Weepy Tale of Wittle Elkie Selph, also an audiobook (Ogee Zakamora Publications, 2015).

 Disambiguations: Three Novellas on Russian Themes (Ogee Zakamora Publications, 2015).

 Anyway, Anyways, a collection of short stories (Ogee Zakamora Publications, 2014).